Did you know that Americans use an average of 4.3 devices throughout the day? And 70 percent of that device usage is on smartphones.

 People can’t touch these items online.
 That’s the biggest problem of them all.
 This way, a VCF employee will simply walk people through their online list and show them products in person.

-This combines the online with the in-person experience efficiently and successfully.
+This combines the online experience with the in-person experience efficiently and successfully.

 The future is increasingly becoming mobile-first, with77 percentof users saying they go online every day.

 26 percent of users say they are online constantly, so user experience, quality content and seamless encounters with brands are important.

 Omnichannel is not just a multichannel marketing strategy.
 It’s not just about having dynamic app experiences or responsive mobile web designs.
 It’s about creating a singular experience across a cornucopia of mediums and interactions.